• Skip to main content

 Spritz Cookie Techniques

-A few crucial tips to having success when making these lemon spritz cookies.
+A few crucial tips to ensure success when making these lemon spritz cookies.

 Lemon Spritz Dough

-The dough should be used right after mixing it.
-However, if you need to put it in the fridge, it will need to come to room temperature before it is used in the cookie press.
+The dough is easiest to work with right after mixing.
+If you need to put it in the fridge to make later, it will need to come to room temperature before it can be used in the cookie press.
 The dough needs to be pliable enough to shoot out the press.
+Depending on the temperature of your house it could take 30 minutes to an hour.

 Cookie Press